syncfusion-content/javascript-docs/js/Chart/Appearance.md

 ## Point level customization

-Marker, data label and fill color of each point in a series can be customized individually using the **points** collection.
+Marker, data label and fill color of each point in a series can be customized individually by using the **points** collection.

 {% highlight js %}